 Growth of Anaerobic Digestion Technologies, Drivers and Challenges

-A recently published Cleantech Group Perspective, Demand for Renewable Natural Gas and Innovations in Biogas Upgrading, discussed the growing demand for biomethane (also known as renewable natural gas [RNG]).
-In order to supply this increased demand – stemming mainly from corporates and municipalities – anaerobic digestion facilities and projects are poised for substantial growth in the coming years.
+In the Insight recently published, Demand for Renewable Natural Gas and Innovations in Biogas Upgrading (add link), the growing demand for biomethane (also known as renewable natural gas (RNG)) was discussed.
+As a result, anerobic digestion facilities and projects are poised for substantial growth in the coming years to help meet corporate and municipal demand for RNG.

 There are numerous other drivers supporting the growth of this sector, including: